Susan Aitken: Controversies

-Refuse row

-In the run up to the 2021 United Nations Climate Change Conference, which was hosted by Glasgow, Aitken was widely criticised for the general appearance of the city, with many residents concerned about an increase in fly-tipping and rubbish around the city's streets.
-Aitken denied there was a refuse issue, claiming that Glasgow "looks great" which led to her being branded "out of touch".

-Concerns also arose relating to the level of graffiti across the city, something Aitken said that Glasgow City Council was dealing with.
-Scottish Labour leader and Glasgow MSP Anas Sarwar said “Aitken needs to stop blaming Glaswegians for her own failures", leading a spokesperson for Glasgow City Council to issue a statement which supported Aitken, claiming "Far from dismissing the other user's concerns, Councillor Aitken repeatedly encourages them to report incidents of flytipping, graffiti and environmental damage".

 In October 2021, when questioned by the Scottish Affairs Select Committee about council workers who had been attacked by vermin whilst collecting waste, Aitken replied: "All cities have rats."
+In July 2025 media reported citywide rat infestations.
 She also suggested that Glasgow's waste problems were the fault of former British Prime Minister Margaret Thatcher.

 Proposed closure of libraries

 During the COVID-19 pandemic, libraries across Glasgow closed along with other businesses.
 During this time, Glasgow City Council had proposed a number of closures across the city's libraries, leading to backlash from the public, campaigners and other politicians.
 Aitken had earlier issued assurances that no libraries across the city would close.
+In a tweet dated 13 May 2020 Aitken called lockdown protesters "far right wing bams."

 Personal life

-Aitken lives in the Southside of Glasgow with her husband.

 In 2020, Aitken was referred to the Standards Commissioner by her predecessor Frank McAveety over allegations she should have declared an interest over a £1 a year rent given to a Community interest company her husband was involved in.
 Aitken was later found to have broken no conflict of interest rules, having had no locus in the matter, and the Standards Commissioner cleared Aitken of any wrongdoing.